xiaoxiaoflood/firefox-scripts/README.md

  - [utils → I'm interested in both scripts and extensions](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/utils.zip)

-*Now, if you're only interested in extensions, you can skip to step 7.*
+*Now, if you're only interested in extensions, you can skip to step 6.*

-5. Save the desired [userChromeJS scripts](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/chrome) into **chrome**.
+4. Save the desired [userChromeJS scripts](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/chrome) into **chrome**.
 Read below the description of some of them.

-6. If you want a button to manage your userChromeJS scripts, save [rebuild_userChrome.uc.js](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/chrome/rebuild_userChrome.uc.js) into **chrome**.
+5. If you want a button to manage your scripts, including the ability to disable/enable scripts without needing to restart Firefox¹, save [rebuild_userChrome.uc.js](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/chrome/rebuild_userChrome.uc.js) into **chrome**.

-7. Restart Firefox.
+6. Restart Firefox.

+**Important**

+In some cases, it may seem that nothing has changed in Firefox.
+If that happens, it's because Firefox didn't update startup cache, so userChromeJS didn't run.
+To fix this, reopen your profile folder (see step 2 above), exit Firefox and delete `startupCache` folder.
+It will be recreated the next time you open Firefox, detecting the scripts that have been added.

+¹: Not all scripts are restartless.
+These have `@shutdown` at the beginning of the code.
+Almost all scripts on this page were written by me to be restartless, but almost all scripts you get from other sources are not.

 ## userChromeJS scripts